27 Nov 2020 • BLOG - News

 - The highest click rate

 - The lowest unsubscribed rate

-These indicate that Version A is the winning version and is an email that people want to open and engage with.
-You can use this information for future campaigns, or if you had only tested with a small sample size, you can automatically send this email to the remainder of your list.
+These indicate that Version A is the winning version, and that it is an email that people want to open and engage with.
+So, you can use this information for future campaigns, or if you had only tested with a small sample size, you can automatically send this email to the remainder of your list.

 A best practices checklist for all your email campaigns is like an accountability log to the senders themselves right before they send their email campaigns.
 A checklist allows them to make sure that they have not forgotten about anything before sending their email campaigns.

 With tactics in improving engagement rate and having enabled authentication systems to securely send email campaigns, the last thing marketers can do before they send their email campaigns is to run them through a checklist that should include